reef-technologies/handbook/README.md

 ## Workspace safety / security

-The relatively high security level we keep allows us to work for financial institutions and, in general, institutions that treat their security seriously.
-Funny story: Pawel talked to a bank once about a potential contract and they wanted him to work on site due to security concerns, so Pawel described our security model and when he finished, an engineer from the bank said: "They have more security at their homes than we have at the office!".
-The manager looked at the engineer and he was not happy. ;)
+The relatively high security level we maintain allows us to work for financial institutions and, in general, institutions that treat their security seriously.
+Funny story: Pawel talked to a bank once about a potential contract, and they wanted him to work on-site due to security concerns.
+So, Pawel described our security model, and when he finished, an engineer from the bank said, "They have more security at their homes than we have at the office!"
+The manager looked at the engineer and was not happy. ;)

 UPDATE: A fully encrypted laptop of our senior developer has been stolen from his bag while he was on a train, returning from a conference in late 2017.
 Spooky.

 ### Encryption

-All data related to the company and clients **must** be either stored in the cloud (Google drive/docs/sheets in company domain) or on encrypted media (encrypted volume or drive), unless the data in question is worthless or public.
+All data related to the company and clients must be either stored in the cloud (Google Drive/Docs/Sheets in the company domain) or on encrypted media (encrypted volume or drive), unless the data in question is worthless or public.

-EDIT: We are getting a lot of questions about who this applies to, so lets make it clear: everyone except:
+EDIT: We are getting a lot of questions about who this applies to, so let's make it clear: everyone except:

 - software developers in the first phase of the trial period (where they work on fake/mock data)
-- software developers who work exclusively on opensource projects (that only happened twice though)
+- software developers who work exclusively on open-source projects (that only happened twice, though)

-So all staff including virtual assistants must have encrypted devices.
-Now that might sound scary, but these days setting up encryption is not that hard - in fact instructions are provided in this document.
+So all staff, including virtual assistants, must have encrypted devices.
+Now that might sound scary, but these days setting up encryption is not that hard - in fact, instructions are provided in this document.

-Typically source code is inside of a virtual machine which has its image stored on an encrypted volume, but dual boot with full disk encryption is also allowed.
-This practice prevents potential data leaks, i.e. if your computer get stolen.
+Typically, source code is inside a virtual machine which has its image stored on an encrypted volume, but dual boot with full disk encryption is also allowed.
+This practice prevents potential data leaks, i.e., if your computer gets stolen.

-You should already have an email account in the `reef.pl` domain.
-If you qualify for encryption, only ever use this email address (and the associated accounts) on secure environment (VM/dual boot) - this way your private and work accounts will never mix access or customer data.
-Docker containers containing code of the client won't be reachable from the system you use privately.
+You should already have an email account in the reef.pl domain.
+If you qualify for encryption, only ever use this email address (and the associated accounts) on a secure environment (VM/dual boot) - this way, your private and work accounts will never mix access or customer data.
+Docker containers containing client code won't be reachable from the system you use privately.

 ### 2FA

 2FA is mandatory everywhere it is possible to use it (more explanation below).
-We recommend Twilio's [Authy](https://authy.com/) because it has a pin code and e2e encrypted cloud backup.
+We recommend Twilio's Authy because it has a PIN code and end-to-end encrypted cloud backup.

 Frequently asked questions time:
-Q: Who does the 2FA rule this apply to?
+Q: Who does the 2FA rule apply to?
 A: Everyone.
-It's in the contract BTW.
+It's in the contract, BTW.

 Q: Will the client pay for the time spent on configuring 2FA?
 A: Happily.